railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 order will be generated for each cabinet, including all of the sub-BoMs.
 You would then get the following production order:

-.. table:: Single manufacture from a tree-structured BoM
+.. table:: Single production from a tree-structured BoM

    ============  ========  ===============
    Product Ref.
 Quantity  Unit of Measure